-The repayment rule applies; the assistance holdback amount (AHA) or the proportional amount is repaid
+The repayment rule applies; the assistance holdback amount (AHA) or the proportional amount is repaid.

-Payments may be made at any time
+Payments may be made at any time.

-There is no annual maximum payment
+There is no annual maximum payment limit.

-The legislated formula used for the calculation of the minimum annual payment does not apply when the beneficiary is 59 years of age or less
+The legislated formula used for the calculation of the minimum annual payment does NOT apply when the beneficiary is 59 years of age or less.

-If the beneficiary survives more than 5 years, the plan automatically reverts back to a Registered Disability Savings Plan (RDSP) in a regular year and will be subject to the regular payment rules and limits
+If the beneficiary survives more than five years, the plan automatically reverts back to an RDSP in a regular year and will be subject to the regular payment rules and limits.

+Designate an

-Designate the RDSP as an SDSP
+as an

-The repayment rule does not apply; the AHA or the proportional amount is not repaid
+The repayment rule does not apply; the AHA or the proportional amount is not repaid.

-Payments must start before December 31 of the calendar year following the year the plan was designated as an SDSP
+Payments must start before December 31 of the calendar year following the year the plan was designated as an SDSP.

-The minimum annual withdrawal must be at least equal to the legislated formula result (this measure does not apply to the first year the plan is designated as an SDSP)
+The minimum annual withdrawal must be at least equal to the legislated formula result (This measure does not apply to the first year the plan is designated as an SDSP).

-The sum of the taxable portions of all withdrawals made in the year cannot exceed \$10,000 (unless the legislative formula requires a greater amount to be paid)
+The sum of the taxable portions of all withdrawals made in the year cannot exceed \$10,000 (unless the legislative formula requires a greater amount to be paid).

-If the beneficiary survives more than 5 years, the plan remains as an SDSP until the holder requests that the designation be removed or one of the SDSP conditions is broken
+If the beneficiary survives more than five years, the plan remains as an SDSP until the holder requests that the designation be removed or one of the SDSP conditions is broken.